ismailcankaratas/ismailcankaratas/README.md

 ### Hi there, I'm İsmail Can 👋

-I am an expert in web design and I'm a full-stack developper working mainly in the .NET ecosystem.
+I am an expert in web design and I'm a full-stack developer working mainly in the .NET ecosystem.

+Writing code is what motivates me.
+Creating software out of nothing is a skill I'm really passionate about, and it's fun and good to produce something.
 <div align="center">

 ### ⚙️ &nbsp;GitHub Analytics